THERE IS GOOD NEWS IN BUSINESS:

 > an umbrella that copes with the wind, they claim, at www.senzumbrellas.com

 > a book-on-demand printing kiosk, using a large laser printer or two with equipment to assemble and bind the book.
-Hopefully very reliable printers (an uncommon commodity in my experience) and robust book assembly mechanisms, else it will fail as an unattended kiosk. llustrations I've seen seem more like early prototypes than what is needed. www.ondemandbooks.com claim access to 2.5 million titles.
+Hopefully very reliable printers (an uncommon commodity in my experience - having to clear a paper jam doesn't suit the kiosk use) and robust book assembly mechanisms, else it will fail as an unattended kiosk. llustrations I've seen seem more like early prototypes than what is needed. www.ondemandbooks.com claim access to 2.5 million titles.

 > a stylish lady's shoe that is easily switched from modest to stiletto heels.
 I predict its success will depend on whether or not it actually is comfortable enough for all-day wear (it sounds like an invention that should be licensed by a shoe company with good capability).
 My question for www.camileonheels.com is how they provide reasonable wear life on the surface of the modest heel, which I presume must be flat to support the extension when in place (the extension appears to pull out of a socket in the modest heel and stow forward of it).